h3abionet/h3aphenstds/Lifestyle Factors Toolkit v2.0/README.md

 ## Description

 The Lifestyle Factors toolkit can be used to collect essential phenotypes associated with Lifestyle Factors in biomedical research, including: Physical Activity, Diet, Sleep Habits and more.
-The following document establishes guidelines (particularly applicable in Africa) on how to use the toolkit and collect detailed, relevant and harmonized phenotype and exposure data for research.

 ## Phenotypes